google/WebFundamentals/src/_langs/en/updates/2015-06-12-Media-Source-Extensions-for-Audio.markdown

 audio.src = window.URL.createObjectURL(mediaSource);
 {% endhighlight %}

-Once the MediaSource object is connected, it will perform some initialization and eventually fire a "sourceopen" event; at which point we can create a [SourceBuffer](http://www.w3.org/TR/media-source/#sourcebuffer).
-In the example above, we're creating an "audio/mpeg" one, which is able to parse and decode our MP3 segments; there are several [other types](http://www.w3.org/2013/12/byte-stream-format-registry/) available.
+Once the MediaSource object is connected, it will perform some initialization and eventually fire a `sourceopen` event; at which point we can create a [SourceBuffer](http://www.w3.org/TR/media-source/#sourcebuffer).
+In the example above, we're creating an `audio/mpeg` one, which is able to parse and decode our MP3 segments; there are several [other types](http://www.w3.org/2013/12/byte-stream-format-registry/) available.

 ## Anomalous Waveforms